marty90/priv-accept/README.md

 * `url`: the url to visit
 * `outfile`: the output file with the stats in JSON
-* `selectors`: the list of selectors, in the [Adblock list format](https://help.eyeo.com/adblockplus/how-to-write-filters).
-By default, is uses the provided file
 * `accept_words`: a file with the expressions that indicate cookie acceptance
 * `chrome_driver`: the path to chrome_driver in your machine.
 By default, is searches on the local dir
 * `screenshot_dir`: where to save some useful screenshot